linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/Modeling Asset Price Dynamics.md

 an increase in price is not always desirable, but we define them in this way for the example's sake.)

-After  $n$  steps, each particular value for the price will be reached by realizing  $k$  successes and  $(n - k)$  failures, where  $k$  is a number between 0 and  $n$ .
+After $n$ steps, each particular value for the price will be reached by realizing $k$ successes and $(n - k)$ failures, where $k$ is a number between 0 and $n$.
 The probability of reaching each value for the price after $n$ steps will be

 $$
 P (k \text{su cc es se s}) = \frac{n !}{k ! (n - k) !} p^{k} (1 - p)^{n - k}